sprisa/west/README.md

 > 💡 This will probably be moved into west for convenience

-West using Nebula to sign certificates.
+West uses Nebula to sign certificates.
 We can generate ca certs using the [nebula-cert command](https://nebula.defined.net/docs/guides/quick-start/#creating-your-first-certificate-authority).

 With golang installed: